Create a Website Account - Manage notification subscriptions, save form progress and more.

-You can also apply by mail.
-Simply print out and complete the Disabled Veteran Exemption form and mail it to: Colorado Department of Military and Veterans Affairs Division of Veterans Affairs 1355 S. Colorado Blvd, Bldg.
-C, Suite 113 Denver, Colorado 80222
+You can apply for the Disabled Veteran Exemption in person or by mail.
+Apply in person at the Assessor’s Office or mail your completed Disabled Veteran Exemption form to: Colorado Department of Military and Veterans Affairs Division of Veterans Affairs 1355 S. Colorado Blvd, Building C, Suite 113 Denver, Colorado 80222.

 Follow these simple steps to compute your taxes:

 1. Actual Value X Assessment Rate = Assessed Value

 2. Assessed Value X Mill Levy = Estimated Taxes